13 Things You Didn’t Know Existed in La Jolla

 A short but incredibly scenic interpretive loop (in total it’s only about 0.6 miles long), the trail provides multiple posted signs along the way that inform visitors of the area’s natural history, including plant and animal life and geology.
 The views are some of the best in all of La Jolla – we aren’t kidding!

-Many of the famed handcrafted tree swings near UCSD have been torn down, but they always seem to reappear out of the blue at scenic locations.
+Many of the famed secret swings in La Jolla have been torn down, but they always seem to reappear out of the blue at scenic locations.
 Our sources told us a new one has popped up just recently in the hills around Birch Aquarium!
 We won’t give away the exact location, but if you do find it, please be respectful so that others can find it and enjoy.
 Rumor has it another swing has been built down near La Jolla Coast Walk; we’ll leave it to you to find that one!

 13. A block-lettered poem inscribed on an old lifeguard box by the sea